Theme: "Commercial Break" - AD is added into each theme entry.

 108. Gunk : GOO

-(For a correct PDF file of today's puzzle.
-Please click here to download or print.
-Download button is on the upper right.
-Or email me: firstname.lastname@example.org)
+(For a correct PDF file of today's puzzle, please email me: firstname.lastname@example.org)